 About the Hawaii Clean Energy Initiative

 The Hawaii Clean Energy Initiative is charting a new path toward an energy-independent future for Hawaii.
-Today, imported oil supplies 90% of Hawaii’s energy.
+Today, imported oil supplies 80 percent of Hawaii’s energy.
 Our dependence on oil threatens our most precious resources—the land, air, and water that sustain us.
 And it places our economic security at risk.
 Simply stated, our current way of meeting our energy needs is not sustainable.
-We must alter our course.
+Hawaii must alter its course.

 Since the formation of HCEI, great strides have been made toward achieving energy independence.
 To continue the momentum in meeting Hawaii’s clean energy goals, HCEI is structured for collaborative engagement and partnerships with all stakeholders.
 A core Executive Management Team (EMT), consisting primarily of state and federal government representatives, will focus on achieving Hawaii’s clean energy goals.
 The EMT will appoint an Advisory Board Chair and also engage with the Advisory Board, Strike Teams, and External Stakeholders.
 Charrettes will bring vital stakeholders together and provide a format for dialog and critical thinking around developing issues.